-On the 17th September 2012 I did something amazing.
+Rachel says: "On the 17th of September 2012 I did something amazing.
 I did something that is one of my greatest achievements ever.
-I gave birth to my 4th child, a gorgeous little boy.
+I gave birth to my fourth child, a gorgeous little boy.
 Yes, I know, there are many women giving birth every day and every single birth is an amazing achievement.
 The reason that his birth in particular is so special is because I did something I was told that I wasn’t allowed to do!

 I was told not to have any more children.
-So imagine my shock when just 14 months later we got a positive pregnancy test.
+So, imagine my shock when, just 14 months later, we got a positive pregnancy test.

-At 37 weeks pregnant I awoke at 4am with pains every 10 minutes.
-I didn’t bother waking my husband up, and at 7:00am I messaged my friend asking her advice.
+At 37 weeks pregnant, I awoke at 4am with pains every 10 minutes.
+I didn’t bother waking my husband up, and at 7:00am I messaged my friend, asking her advice.
 I didn’t want to go to the hospital for nothing, but she advised me that I should, because I am not meant to labour.

-At around 9:30am we made our way to the hospital with our 23 month old daughter in tow.
-Convinced it was just a false alarm.
+At around 9:30am we made our way to the hospital with our 23-month-old daughter in tow, convinced it was just a false alarm.

 I made my way up to the labour ward whilst hubby went to get some breakfast with the toddler.
 I was shown to a bed and waited for the doctor.
-I popped on to the CTG monitor to check that it was labour.
+I was popped on to the CTG monitor to check that it was labour.

 Then it was a waiting game.

-At 6:30pm I jumped off the bed with a really sharp pain and a lot of pressure in my pelvis.
+At 6:30pm, I jumped off the bed with a really sharp pain and a lot of pressure in my pelvis.
 I told my husband that something wasn’t right, that I either needed to poop or push!
 I pushed the buzzer for the Midwife and told her.
 She chuckled at me and asked if I wanted the toilet.
 Frightened, I declined.
 “What if I push him out?”
 I asked.
 She assured me I wouldn’t and offered me some gas and air to try.
 She reassured me that the doctor was just finishing up in theatre and I was next down.

-came in.
-I was still fully clothed (awaiting my theatre attire) and she asked if I could take my trousers off.
+At 6:45pm, I pushed the buzzer again and shouted to the Senior Midwife who came in that I needed to push.
+I was still fully clothed (awaiting my theatre robe) and she asked if I could take my trousers off.
 I told her no, that I couldn’t move.
-Instead my husband helped the Midwife to remove them instead.
-She quickly examines me and flees the room without a word.
-As soon as she leaves I hear a big POP and a whoosh.
-My waters broke.
+My husband helped the Midwife to remove them instead.
+She quickly examined me and left the room without a word.
+As soon as she left, I heard a big pop and a whoosh.
+My waters had broken.

-I was whisked out of the assessment bay and in to a room, where I was moved on to a delivery bed.
+I was whisked out of the assessment bay and into a room, where I was moved on to a delivery bed.
 The Midwife told me to listen to her very carefully and do exactly as she said.

 At 6:55pm, just 10 minutes later, our little 5lb 7oz healthy baby boy arrived NATURALLY!

-Recently another blogger, Becky, gave birth to her her second son via emergency section, after initially planning a VBAC.
+Recently another blogger, Becky, gave birth to her second son via emergency section, after initially planning a VBAC.
 In an extremely rare case, Becky suffered a uterine rupture and she and her son spent some days in intensive care following his birth.
 She has written a very carefully balanced piece about her experience, which you can read here.
 Please note that uterine rupture is very rare.